Oudlajan

 Oudlajan (عودلاجان) is a historic neighborhood in Tehran, Iran.
 The neighborhood is surrounded by Pamenar Street, Cyrus Street (Mostafa Khomeini), Cheragh Bargh (Amir Kabir) and BozarJomehr Street (15 Khordad).
 Oudlajan, in addition to Arg, Dolat, Sangelaj, Bazar and Chalmeidan, constituted Old Tehran during the reign of Naser al-Din Shah Qajar (1848-1896).
-Old Oudlajan consisted of 2619 houses and 1146 shops and was one of the biggest and wealthiest neighborhoods in Tehran.
+Oudlajan consisted of 2619 houses and 1146 shops and was one of the biggest and wealthiest neighborhoods in Tehran.

 Etymology

-The name Oudlajan in the historic Tati language means the 'place for dividing the water'.
-Some believe that Oudlajan means 'Abdullah Jan' (Dear Abdullah) in a Jewish dialect.
+The name Oudlajan in the historic Tati language means 'place for dividing the water'.
+Some believe that Oudlajan means 'Abdullah Jān' (Dear Abdullah) in a Jewish dialect.

 Before the spread of the Persian language, most people of Oudlajan spoke the Tati language.